 Other times, removal can be nearly impossible—especially for public records, news coverage, or registry listings.
 Even content that can be removed often requires legal documentation or repeated outreach to site owners.

-You might need to submit a copyright claim, a court order, or proof that the content violates Google’s current policies or the Digital Millennium Copyright Act (DMCA).
+You might need to submit a copyright claim, a court order, or proof that the content violates Google’s policies or the Digital Millennium Copyright Act (DMCA).

 In most cases, you’ll at least need to contact the site administrator and request deletion or noindexing.
 But this process often involves long delays and back-and-forth negotiation—with no guarantees of success.